JackAubrey/functional-programming/README_13_RxJava_Observer_Observable.md

 We had already discussed that method except the "onSubscribe" method.
 **onSubscribe** this method is called once when an observer subscribes to an observable.

-See th ObservableAndObserver java class in "courses.basics_strong.reactive.section17" package.
+See the ObservableAndObserver java class in "courses.basics_strong.reactive.section17" package.

 ### Crating Observable
 On the examples "ObservableAndObserver" and "HelloRxJava" we have created on "Observable" using its factory method "Observable.create(...)", but there are various ways to create an observable.